Greece lays out welcome mat for tourists

 The tourism sector accounts for about a fifth of Greece’s economy.

-As COVID-19 vaccination programmes get underway around the world, Greece is relying on its record in handling the pandemic to draw foreign tourists back to its islands and monuments.
+As COVID-19 vaccination programs get underway around the world, Greece is relying on its record in handling the pandemic to draw foreign tourists back to its islands and monuments.

 It has led calls for Europe to adopt a common digital pass showing whether someone has been vaccinated to allow travel over the summer.